mykaarma/daksha/daksha_know-how/CronJobsDescription.md

 # Description of Cron Jobs

-You need to write test case in yml file and it should be in the following format -
+You need to write description of Cron jobs in yml file and it should be in the following format -
 ```
 crons:
 - cron: